Welcome To The Divide

 thus far.
 However, an unreliable source would later claim that these three

-departed souls had actually been exterminated to eliminate any administrative
+departed souls had been exterminated to eliminate any administrative

 complications at the conspiratorial behest of the Commander herself.
 But I can